-The Law Library provides a professional legal collection for judges, prosecutors, other lawyers, and county and state officials in accordance with RCW 27.24.
-This collection is open to the public any time the library is open, and about 90 percent of our questions come from non-attorneys.
+In accordance with RCW 27.24, the law library provides a professional legal collection for judges, prosecutors, other lawyers, and county and state officials.
+The collection is available to the public any time the library is open, and more than 90 percent of reference questions come from non-attorneys.

 The information provided by the library is not intended to substitute for legal or professional advice.
 You should consult with a lawyer about how information you find may or may not apply to your unique situation.